TechItAllServices/TechItAllServices-Main/protocols/unreliable_alert_status.md

 Renable Server Alert Status

-Brotcast message saying its all clear
+Broadcast message saying its all clear